-How is it that an intellectual had such an appeal among the people?
+How is it that Croce had such an appeal among the people?
 Maybe the key is in the word "intellectual".
 There is in the word, itself, a nasty undercurrent of arrogance, which holds that the life of the mind and the life of —well, the life of life, itself— are separate, and that those things worth knowing in life must be couched in terms that cannot be readily understood.
 It is as if the mind were a separate kingdom ruled by only a select few.
-Among such people you will find at least a few of Croce's detractors, those who view him as a great "popularizer," or, to use the Italian phrase, a "vulgarizer" of culture.
-(Perhaps one should be wary of intellectuals who are wary of vulgarizers.
-Those who feel this way about Croce might well have felt the same way about Dante, who chose the terribly vulgar path of writing the single most sublime poem in Western literature, La Divina Commedia, in Italian, the language of the people, and not in Latin, the language of the select.)
+Among such people you will find at least a few of Croce's detractors, who view him as a great "popularizer," or, to use the Italian phrase, a "vulgarizer" of culture.
+Perhaps we should be wary of intellectuals who are wary of vulgarizers.
+They might well have felt the same way about Dante, who chose to write the most sublime poem in Western literature, La Divina Commedia, in Italian, the language of the people, and not in Latin, the language of the select.

 description of at least some intellectuals, than that is

-that is what Croce definitely was not, and
+what Croce was not, and therein lies his appeal.

 Croce was just such a simple person.
-His early life was struck violently by tragedy when his parents and sister were killed in the great earthquake that struck the island of Ischia where they were staying in 1883.
-He, himself, was buried beneath the rubble for hours before being rescued.
+His early life was struck violently by tragedy when his parents and sister died in the great earthquake on the island of Ischia where they were staying in 1883.
+He, himself, was buried beneath rubble for hours before being rescued.
 His parents' estate left him enough money to live and to write.
-He dropped out of the university to pursue education on his own, and wound up as Italy's Minister of Education, a scholar respected the world over, one whose collected works comprise seventy volumes and range over a mind-boggling array of disciplines.
+He dropped out of the university to pursue education on his own, and wound up as Italy's Minister of Education, a scholar respected the world over, one whose collected works comprise seventy volumes over a mind-boggling array of disciplines.
 In literature, he wrote about Shakespeare, Dante, Goethe, virtually all of Western literature.
 He wrote histories of Naples, of Italy, of Europe, and he wrote over a broad spectrum of philosophical and general cultural matters.
 Croce may almost single-handedly have been the cultural version of the risorgimento (the political movement to unify Italy.)
-Massimo d’Azeglio, in referring to the unificationof the nation in 1861, said "We have made Italy.
+Massimo d’Azeglio, in referring to the unification of the nation in 1861, said "We have made Italy.
 Now let us make Italians."
-Croce perhaps helped to "make Italians," culturally speaking, by providing them with a broad unified cultural background.
-He founded his journal, La Critica in 1903 and for 41 years published his own writing as well as reviewing important European historical, philosophical and literary work of the times.
+Croce helped to "make Italians" culturally, providing them with a broad unified cultural background.
+His journal, La Critica begun in 1903 for 41 years published his own writing and reviewed European history, philosophy and literature.
 He said of his own magazine that "La Critica was the most direct service I could render to Italian culture, uniting the role of a student and of a citizen."

-In discussing Croce's philosophy, we may simply note here that Italian philosophy had never been through the paradigm-wrenching experience of a Reformation.
+We may simply note here that Italian philosophy had never been through the paradigm-wrenching experience of a Reformation.
 As such, Croce had to create his own internal Reformation, divorcing himself from the medieval nitpicking that still plagued even 19th century Italian philosophy.
-(It is true that he took an almost Germanic delight, alà Hegel, in subtle distinctions and classification, but, alas, there may be some truth in Spinoza's warning that, "That which is excellent is difficult"!)
-Yet, his language is eminently approachable, and, indeed, the term 'utility' crops up so often in his writings, that even if 'pragmatic,' (as a technical philosophical term) does not apply to Croce, at the very least he succeeded in moving Italian intellectual thought away from religious scholasticism into the mainstream of European humanist philosophy.
+(It is true that he took an almost Germanic delight, alà Hegel, in subtle distinctions and classification, but, alas, there may be some truth in Spinoza's warning, "That which is excellent is difficult"!)
+Yet, his language is approachable, and the term 'utility' crops up so often in his writings, that even if 'pragmatic,' (as a technical philosophical term) does not apply to Croce, at least he moved Italian intellectual thought away from religious scholasticism into mainstream European humanist philosophy.

 This human approach is nowhere clearer than in his definition of history.